madlambda/Acorn/docs/hierarchical-fs.md

 signature in the file system as well (or have a way to infer it from the stored data).

-_Requirement 2_ is simple, but what if the field content is bigger than the available memory?
+_Requirement 3_ is simple, but what if the field content is bigger than the available memory?
 What if the field contains another structure?

-_Requirement 3 and 4_, makes it clear that some mechanism for getting and setting multiple fields at once is required;
-_Requirement 5_ says that even for structured files, UNIX commands like cat, grep and so on, must work as expected;
+_Requirement 5_ says that even for structured files, UNIX commands like cat, grep and so on, must continue to work as expected;

 In order to deal with huge field contents, a kernel implementation must have a way to read and write the field contents in blocks, much like the ordinary read